Updated 31 March 2022. This post was originally published on 6 August 2021 by Yang JianGang.

-Take a real-life example of a Singapore-based telco that suffered from a security breach because a supply chain vendor with access to its critical data was compromised.
+Closer to home, a telco in Singapore suffered a security breach because one of its supply chain vendors that had access to its critical data was compromised.
 This resulted in stolen personal information, of more than 129,000 NRIC numbers and a combination of names, dates of birth, mobile numbers, and addresses.

-Having established the potentially catastrophic impact that an organization could face as the result of third-party incidents, this blog post will discuss five quick action items to help organizations improve third-party or supply chain risk management.
+With such potentially devastating effects on your operations as a result of third-party incidents, here are five quick action items to help you improve your third-party or supply chain risk management.

 1. Review The Vendor’s Security or Privacy Page